 To help reduce your risk of developing heart failure, aim to moderate your alcohol intake.
 This means two drinks per day for men, and one drink per day for women.
 Be aware that alcohol also may react with certain medications you may already be taking for other conditions.

 For people who have not yet developed heart failure, regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill is recommended.
-Generally, it is recommended that you exercise 30 minutes per day on most days of the week.
+Generally, it is recommended that you exercise at least 30 minutes per day on most days of the week.
 If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
 Overall, exercise will strengthen the heart muscle and lower blood pressure.

 Dietary guidelines for Americans 2010.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at: http://www.health.gov/dietaryguidelines/dga2010/DietaryGuidelines2010.pdf.
 Accessed October 9, 2013.

 Heart failure with reduced ejection fraction.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114099/Heart-failure-with-reduced-ejection-fraction.
 Updated August 16, 2016.
 Accessed October 3, 2016.